 Festivals and Celebrations

 Schwäbisch Hall celebrates the beginning of spring in every year.
-Shops are open even on Sunday, and a diversified programme is awaiting you all over the town.
+Shops are open even on Sunday, and a diversified programme is awaiting you all over the town with a children's flea market and a spring festival with live music.

-Every year, by the end of summer, Schwäbisch Hall celebrates the night of nights.
-The extended town park along the river Kocher changes into an enchanting light sea: 30 000 light mugs in imaginative ornaments and 3 500 coloured lampions are dangling from the old trees, evoking pure romanticism!
+The extended town park changes into an enchanting light sea: 20000 light mugs in imaginative ornaments and 2500 coloured lampions are dangling from the old trees.
+The Saltsimmerers are dancing with torches on the little island "Grasbödele".

 International Muzzleloader Shooting

-Schwäbisch Hall, probably the 'smallest metropolis of the world', has 38 000 inhabitants and 10 percent of its population are of foreign origin.
-People from more than 100 nations have found a new home in Schwäbisch Hall.
-The conclusion of summer has therefore been celebrated by the Friendship Day for 20 years, organised by the town and the associations of the foreign fellow citizens.
+People from more than 120 nations have found a new home in Schwäbisch Hall.
+The conclusion of summer has therefore been celebrated by the Day of Friendship for over 20 years, organised by the town and the associations of the foreign fellow citizens.
 National dishes, music and dances are provided.

 Schwäbisch Hall celebrates the beginning of autumn in every year.
-Shops are open even on Sunday, and a diversified programme is awaiting you all over the town.
+Shops are open even on Sunday, and a diversified program is awaiting you all over the town.
+A wine village are the highlight this weekend.